kitazaki/flow-sample/README.md

-# This is Node-RED flow sample of Sonos Nodes.
+# This is Node-RED flow samples of Sonos Node.
+node-red-contrib-better-sonos.json
+node-red-contrib-sonospollytts.json